sdiehl/wiwinwlh/tutorial.md

 monadic implementations.
 Examples ``a`` and ``b`` illustrate these use cases.

 The first example (``a``) illustrates how to write a list comprehension.
-Although this syntax may look stranges, there are elements may look familiar.
+Although the syntax looks strange at first, there are elements of it that may look familiar.
+For instance, the use of ``<-`` is just like bind in a ``do``
-For instance, the use of the ``<-`` is just like bind in ``do`` notation: It binds a list to a name.
+notation: It binds an element of a list to a name.
 However, one major difference is apparent: ``a`` seems to lack a call to ``return``.
-Not to worry, though, the ``[]`` fill this role.
+Not to worry, though, the ``[]`` fills this role.
 This syntax can be easily desugared by the compiler to an explicit invocation of ``return``.
 Furthermore, it serves to remind the user that the computation takes place in the List monad.

 ```haskell
 a = [